Head Coach Bob Pagel

-DJ Winfield enters his first season with the Knights.
+DJ Winfield was added to the Knights' coaching staff prior to the 2014 season.
 He was a two-time All-American wide receiver at the University of Minnesota-Duluth from 2007-2011, where he won two national championships with the Bulldogs in 2008 and 2010.
 After graduating with his Bachelor of Applied Science degree in Integrated Elementary and Special Education from UMD, Winfield joined the Bulldogs’ staff as a student-assistant coach, working with the wide receivers and kick returners in 2012.
 During the 2013 season, he served as wide receivers/returners coach at Macalester College.

 Assistant Coach Dave Faust (Offensive Line)